sa2c/sunpyter/README.md

   the latest version of Git Bash available.

 - Set up your ssh key in advance.

 - Make sure your home directory on the cdt storage is created.
   This happens when you log in the first time on the CDT storage login node.

+- Make sure you check out the `CDT` branch, not `master`.

 # Usage